treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

 ## Activate VTM rendering
 If you have a ROAM or BOLTv2, VTM is already the default rendering theme.
-For e.g. a BOLTv1, you need to activete VTM rendering first.
+For e.g. a BOLTv1, you need to activate VTM rendering first.

 - Create a empty file with this name `cfg_BHomeActivity_VtmMaps`
 - Copy that file to the root-folder.
 It should be on the same level as the `maps` and `factory` folder.

 # Delete temp-files and Clear Cache
 - delete all files from \ELEMNT-BOLT\USB storage\maps\temp\
-- to clear the cache and load the new maps on your Wahooo device:
+- to clear the cache and load the new maps on your Wahoo device:
 1. `adb shell am broadcast -a com.wahoofitness.bolt.service.BMapManager.PURGE`
 2. `adb shell am broadcast -a com.wahoofitness.bolt.service.BMapManager.RELOAD_MAP`